lucas-reber/Alphafold_interaction_discovery/README.md

 A detailed `config.json` with the parameters we used for ColabFold predictions can be found in `example_files`.
 ## Colabfold_search - Input feature generation
 This step requires a lot of RAM and CPUs.
 We used 16 CPUs (Intel(R) Xeon(R) Gold 6448H) and 280GB of RAM.
-With these specifications it took 6-12 h for 5000 sequences.
+With these specifications it took around 12 h for 10000 sequences.
 The input file is a csv file formatted like the `EXAMPLE_INPUT.csv` file.
 For multimer predictions the multiple protein sequences are all pasted in one line but separated by a colon ":".

 Further requirements:
 requires conda installation (e.g. Miniconda3/22.11.1-1)
 requires mmseqs2 (e.g. MMseqs2/15-6f452)
-requires database to be setup (https://colabfold.mmseqs.com)
+requires genetic database to be setup (https://colabfold.mmseqs.com)

 ```
-# activate the colabfold environment
+# activate the ColabFold environment
 eval "$(conda shell.bash hook)"
 conda activate /path/to/localcolabfold/colabfold-conda